karllhughes/learn/_posts/2020-09-26-styleguide.md

 ---
 layout: post
 title: The Draft.dev Technical Blogging Style Guide
+description: A style guide includes expectations for your contributors.
+In this post, we break down our technical blogging style guide at Draft.dev.
+categories: processes
+cta: Call
 author: karl
 date: 2020-09-26
-description: "A style guide includes expectations for your contributors.
-In this post, we break down our technical blogging style guide at Draft.dev."
-categories: processes
 img: /assets/posts/styleguide.jpg
-cta: Call
 ---

 As your blog grows and you [get more writers to contribute](https://draft.dev/learn/finding-motivating-writers), you need to build documents and processes to help you maintain high quality and consistent style.
 To serve this goal, you should create a style guide to help writers and editors stay on the same page.

 Generally, **a style guide includes expectations for your contributors**.
 Depending on your priorities, you may include more or less information than we do at [Draft.dev](https://draft.dev), but our style guide should give you an excellent place to start.
-We send this style guide to all new contributors to ensure they are familiar with our expectations, and we refer to this guide throughout the editing process.
+We send this style guide to all new contributors to ensure they are familiar with our expectations, and we refer to this guide throughout the [editing process](https://draft.dev/learn/5-steps-to-a-quality-edit-for-your-technical-blog).

 Of course, ours is not the only example of a technical writing style guide.
 If you're looking to compare your options, check out [Google's developer documentation style guide](https://developers.google.com/style), [DigitalOcean's technical writing guidelines](https://www.digitalocean.com/community/tutorials/digitalocean-s-technical-writing-guidelines), and some of the [other guides here](/learn/technical-writer-style-guides).
 If you're creating a style guide, I'd recommend reading over several and deciding what you want to include in yours.